 14. Raise the heat and bring the broth to a rolling boil.
 Do a final tasting and make any last-minute flavor adjustments.
 Ladle about 2 cups broth into each bowl, distributing the hot liquid evenly to warm all the ingredients.
 Serve immediately with the garnishes.

-Copyright 2007, Andrea Nguyen, All rights reserved.
-Recipe from Into theVietnamese Kitchen (Ten Speed Press, 2006)
+Adapted from my cookbook, Into theVietnamese Kitchen (Ten Speed Press, 2006)

 Yellow rock sugar (a.k.a. lump sugar) is sold in one-pound boxes at Chinese and Southeast Asian markets.
 Break up large chunks with hammer.